RaspberryPiFoundation/blockly-samples/codelabs/css/css.md

 ## Blocks

-In this section, you will create CSS rules to assign the same colours as the [blocks section](https://blocklycodelabs.dev/codelabs/theme-extension-identifier/index.html#5) of the themes codelab.
+In this section, you will create CSS rules to assign the colours used by the [blocks section](https://blocklycodelabs.dev/codelabs/theme-extension-identifier/index.html#5) of the themes codelab to the logic, loops, text, and lists blocks.
 This is a bit more complex than setting component or category colours and you'll do it in several steps.

 ### Block fill and stroke

-Your first step is to set the block's `fill` and `stroke`.
+Your first step is to set the `fill` and `stroke` of the logic blocks.

 #### Identify the block element